pub struct Stage { /* private fields */ }Expand description

 will invalidate those images and cause the atlas to be repacked, and any raw

-GPU references to the underlying AtlasTexture
+GPU references to the underlying AtlasTexture will also be invalidated.

 Adding an image can be quite expensive, as it requires creating a new texture array for the atlas and repacking all previous images.
 For that reason it is good to batch images to reduce the number of calls.